 - Dress smartly, and don’t forget to wear smart trousers or skirt in case you have to get up during the interview.

-- Ensure that the camera and microphone are working, and that the employer can hear you clearly.
+- Confirm that the employer can see and hear you clearly.

-- The employer expects eye contact as anything else can be a distraction, so look in the camera when you are speaking - minimise your video image so that you are not tempted to watch yourself.
+- The employer expects eye contact as anything else can be a distraction, so look in the camera when you are speaking.

 - Avoid speaking over anyone.
 A slight delay is possible on video calls, so it’s important to allow people to finish speaking, otherwise you risk missing information.